 - BOFU - offering opportunities to sample/trial your solution, working towards a sale.

-However, this doesn't decrease the value of the sales team - it just means they have a different focus and that they need to work more closely with marketing.
+However, this doesn't decrease the value of the sales team - it just means they have a different focus and need to work more closely with marketing.

-Further challenges to the model arise from the increasing trend for collaborative buying decisions, with the average deal having over eight decision makers - a 43 per cent increase from three years ago.
-This implies that the buying decision is complicated with no one person being led through the funnel.
+Further challenges to the model arise from the increasing trend for collaborative buying decisions; 63% of purchases have more than four people involved.
+This implies that the buying decision is complicated, with no one person being led through the Funnel.

 Going beyond the sale with the hourglass model